mahdi-noori-ai/Python-projects/BTC-price-tracker/readme.txt

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to create an issue or submit a pull request.

+## License

+This project includes the MIT License at the end, providing a clear and comprehensive overview of the project while ensuring it is appropriately licensed.